pi-apps/pi-ruby/README.md

 > You'll be initializing the SDK with the Pi API Key of your app and the Private Seed of your app wallet.

 2. Create an A2U payment
 > You can create an A2U payment using `create_payment` method.
-The method will return a payment identifier (payment id).
+The method returns a payment identifier (payment id).

 3. Store the payment identifier in your database
 > It is critical that you store the payment id, returned by `create_payment` method, in your database so that you don't double-pay the same user, by keeping track of the payment.

 4. Submit the payment to the Pi Blockchain
 > You can submit the payment to the Pi blockchain using `submit_payment` method.
 This method will craft a payment transaction and submit it to the Pi Blockchain for you.
-Once submitted, the method will return a transaction identifier (txid).
+Once submitted, the method returns a transaction identifier (txid).

 5. Store the txid in your database
 > It is strongly recommended that you store the txid along with the payment id you stored earlier for your reference.

 6. Complete the payment
 > After checking the transaciton with the txid you obtained, you must complete the payment, which you can do with `complete_payment` method.
-After completing, the method will return the payment object.
+Upon completing, the method returns the payment object.
 Check the `status` field to make sure everything looks correct.

 ## SDK Reference